 General Career Exploration

+Career Exploration is simply learning about various occupations and their "fit" with your unique career preferences.
+This includes the skills, interests and values you want satisfied by your career.
 You can investigate your career goals by first assessing your skills and identifying your past accomplishments.
 Once you have listed your skills and interests, you can explore occupations you would like to pursue.
 The final step in career exploration is developing an effective strategy that will help you achieve your goals.
-Counselors at the CSS Workforce New York have the tools and resources to help you explore your career objectives.
+Our Navigators have the tools and resources to help you explore your career objectives.